Under DeVos, full loan relief rare for for-profit students

 DeVos has been pushing to ease regulations for the for-profit sector and raise the bar for students seeking relief for fraud.
 Critics say DeVos, who has hired officials from the for-profit sector to top positions in her agency, is favoring industry interests.
 But DeVos counters that the previous approach was unfair to taxpayers who ended up paying for those forgiven loans.
 She says the new process will enable students to get their claims considered more quickly and efficiently and will be more balanced instead of an “all-or-nothing” approach.

 More than 165,000 claims have been filed since the loan forgiveness program launched in full in 2015 under the Obama administration.
-A total of nearly 48,000 claims have been approved.
+A total of nearly 48,000 claims have been approved through the end of June.

 Since DeVos took over, the agency has reviewed more than 25,000 claims.